oliverbravery/3D-Print-Sentinel/README.md

    ```bash
    docker compose up --build -d
    ```
+> **Note**: For some unknown reason, to connect to Home Assistant using your Cloudflare domain, you will need to use the app.
+The web interface will not work, giving the error 'error while loading page ...'.
 ### Additional Raspberry Pi Steps
 In addition to the general Docker setup, the Raspberry Pi requires a few additional steps to optimize performance and enable the machine learning model.